f5AFfMhv/DevOps-test-project/README.md

 ## Application
 Webapp is written with python3 using flask module.
 User can put data to input fields and add them to redis key storage.
-All keys and values stored in redis is displayed in application.
+All keys and values stored in redis is displayed in HTML table.

-## CI pipeline
-Pipeline is made with `GitHub Actions`.
-Job is triggered by push event.
-Application syntax is checked with `pylint`.
-Docker image is build and pushed to docker registry.

 ## Docker Compose
 Run locally with docker-compose